Email FacebookTwitterMenu burgerClose thin

 SIMPLE IRAs vs. SEP-IRAs

-If you are the sole proprietor of a small business, you can choose between using a SIMPLE IRA or a SEP-IRA for yourself and your employees.
-The two types of plans have many similarities, but there are differences to consider as well.
+If you are the sole proprietor of a small business, you can choose between a SIMPLE IRA or a SEP-IRA for yourself and your employees.
+The two plans share several features but differ in flexibility and also in how contributions are made.

-A SIMPLE IRA allows both the employee and the small business owner or sole proprietor to make contributions.
-A SEP-IRA, meanwhile, only allows business owners to make contributions for both themselves and their employees.
-The contribution limits of a SIMPLE IRA versus SEP-IRA are different too.
+A SIMPLE IRA allows both employees and the business owner or sole proprietor to make contributions.
+A SEP-IRA, by contrast, permits only employer contributions made on behalf of both the owner and eligible employees.

 Comparison of Plans for 2025